Welcome to Class 9

 Times tables (It is extremely important that the children have a secure understanding of their times tables up to 12 x 12)

 Remember it is also an expectation that all Year 5's and Year 6's know all their tables to 12 x 12.
+To practise their times tables at home, your child can log onto the website below.
+Your child has a username and password.

 In other areas of the curriculum we will be studying the following: